ShreyasVH/play-redis/README.md

 # play-redis
-Bootstrap for using redis with play framework
+Boiler plate for using redis with play framework